larryc1200/dkube-examples/clinical_reg/README.md

 ## 2. Automated Setup and Execution using Kubeflow Pipelines

  The clinical regression can be run in an automated manner through a Kubeflow Pipeline.
-This section explains how to execute this.

 ### Create JupyterLab IDE